google-fabric/galley/README.md

 **image**: Image name to generate the container from.
 Defaults to the service’s name from the default registry.

 **links**: Array of links to make to other containers.
 Elements are either `"service_name"` or `"service_name:alias"` (where “alias” is the hostname this container will see the service as).
-Alternately, can be a hash of environment name to array of links.
+Alternately, the value can be a hash of environment name to array of links.

 ```javascript
 'data-service': {